the-teachingRSE-project/competencies/competencies.md

 # Reaching out to potential RSEs
 Many current RSEs have found their way to being an RSE during their doctoral studies.
 This transition usually happens slowly.
-You start programming a tool, and someone else likes it, it becomes known that you have programming skills and suddenly you are the RSE of the group that everyone would like to have in their projects.
+A typical RSE development path starts off with a PhD student programming a tool that others notice and find useful.
+Soon the proto RSE is known to have programming skills and is sought after to join other projects.
+The researcher is now well on the way of becoming an RSE.
-If you enjoy this role, you need to be aware that there is a RSE career path as well as that specialized training materials exist.
+If they enjoy this role and would like to take it further they need to know that there is an RSE career path as well as that specialized training materials exist.
 Beyond that, for an RSE it is important to be a part of a network with other RSEs, irrespective of the career level.
 A perfect first step for forming this network is topic-related conferences, workshops or meetups.
 Beyond that, there is the broader RSE community organized at the local and regional level with chapters or local/regional communities, at the national level with societies and the international RSE society.